Discover more from Refreshing the Bones...

 Do you not know that those who are employed in the temple service get their food from the temple, and those who serve at the altar share in the sacrificial offerings?
 In the same way, the Lord commanded that those who proclaim the gospel should get their living by the gospel.
 (1 Corinthians 9:13-14, ESV)

 Honorable provision for those in need.
-Do we have the means to care for our own when necessary?
+Do we have the means to care for our people when necessary?
 What comes first on our priority list: places to meet or the people that meet?
-Unexpected tragedy, health crises, unemployment, loss of spouse, parentless children, homelessness or the imminent threat of it… so many are on the edge… so many are one ER visit or one missed paycheck away from disaster.
-Some are already neck deep in disaster.
+Unexpected tragedy, health crises, unemployment, loss of a spouse, parentless children, homelessness, or the imminent threat of it… so many are one ER visit or one missed paycheck away from disaster.
+Some are already neck-deep in disaster.

 Proactive vision for the next generation.
 Why shouldn’t facilitating education and career preparation be part of a church’s vision—and budget?
 I hope to elaborate on this in a future post where I include the desires of missionaries for their children.